kptdev/kpt/site/content/en/guides/producer/functions/ts/develop/_index.md

 ### Your Kubernetes Cluster

-For the type generation functionality to work, you need a Kubernetes cluster with the [CRD OpenAPI Publishing][beta-feature] feature which is beta with Kubernetes 1.15.
+For the type generation functionality to work, you need a Kubernetes cluster with the [CRD OpenAPI Publishing][crd-openapi] feature which is beta with Kubernetes 1.15.

 Alternatively, you can use an existing NPM package with pre-generated types such as the `hello-world` package discussed in the [Quickstart](../#developer-quickstart) and skip to [implementing the function](#implement-the-function).